danpenn/TDAmeritrade/README.md

 # TD Ameritrade

 TD Ameritrade is a C# implementation of a websocket client for accessing TD Ameritrade Streaming Data.
+It supports .Net Core and was written using Visual Studio Code.

 This project consists of two components:
 - **TDProvider**: TDProvider is a class which manages all communication with TD Ameritrade including authentication and data streaming.